What’s Next for Voting? Still Marching Toward the Mountaintop

 One of the 10 Demands from the 1963 March on Washington for Jobs and Freedom was comprehensive civil rights legislation guaranteeing the right to vote for all Americans.
 August 2023 marked the 60th anniversary of the March on Washington, and July 2, 2024 marked the 60th anniversary of the passage of the Civil Rights Act, which provided many protections for voting rights.

-As the United States moves toward a consequential election, “What’s Next for Voting?: Still Marching Toward the Mountaintop”, a hybrid event, is an opportunity for those who care about voting to gather and become inspired to renew a commitment to protecting voting rights and maximizing voting in all elections.
-Collectively, we will reflect on advancements in voting rights since the March on Washington, explore efforts in Minnesota and elsewhere to expand voting rights and access to voting, and discuss barriers to voting such as apathy, misinformation, and voter suppression.
+Throughout the event, panelists and attendees reflected on advancements in voting rights since the March on Washington, explored efforts in Minnesota and elsewhere to expand voting rights and access to voting, and discussed barriers to voting such as apathy, misinformation, and voter suppression.

 Co-Presenter: Minnesota Humanities Center